logicmonitor/lm-powershell-module/Documentation/New-LMAppliesToFunction.md

 ```

 ### -AppliesTo
-The code that defines the LogicMonitor Applies To function.
+The function code that defines the targeting logic.
 This parameter is mandatory.

 ```yaml